AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 A radar chart is a graphical method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
 The relative position and angle of the axes is typically uninformative.

 The radar chart is also known as web chart, spider chart, star chart, cobweb chart, star plot, irregular polygon, or kiviat diagram.

 ## Chart

 AnyChart allows to display three types of series on Radar chart: Line, Area and Marker.
-You need to set **anychart.radar()** to display Radar chart:
+You need to create chart using **anychart.radar()** method to display Radar chart:

 ```
   // chart type